 2. Short Term Education

 While most jobs in the health care industry require years of specialized training, you can be prepared for a career as a medical coder in much less time than other healthcare careers.
-Towson University Center for Professional Studies has just announced a new Medical Coding program that starts in July.
+The Continuing & Professional Studies at Towson University has just announced a new Medical Coding program that starts in July.
 By the time the holidays roll around, you’ll be ready to join the job market.

 3. Work in the Health Care Industry

 Working in medical billing is an excellent way to be a part of the health care field for those who are not necessarily inclined to work directly with patients.
 You can be proud that you are serving in an industry that helps countless people every day.

 The complex standards and best practices surrounding insurance billing, Medicare, and Medicaid are constantly changing.
 While often routine, there are enough regular changes to coding requirements to keep you active and alert in your job.
 The ability to keep learning is important to long-term job satisfaction and is something you will definitely find in the medical coding profession.

 5. Predictable Work Schedule

 The majority of medical coders work in physician offices, outpatient clinics, nursing homes or for contractors that provide support services for all of these.
 The advantage of steady work on a predictable schedule, often with good benefits, is appealing to many.
 While many in the health care industry work long and often unpredictable hours, a medical coder can expect to work a 40 hour work week.